jeremylaratro/jeremylaratro.github.io/CS/cysec.md

 >####  Programming

-> - Currently, I am intermediate with Python, and beginner/intermediate with Java and C++ (ie. comfortable with general OO, functions,
-> classes, namespaces, and familiar with pointers, but not as efficient or fluent with them as I am with Python
-> (ie. with Leetcode, for example, problems which challenge me in Python are extremely difficult for me in C++.
-I'd
-> like to improve my proficiency in C++ and Java, and also increase the number of languages that I am at least
-> comfortable with in terms of syntax.
+> - Currently, I am intermediate with Python and in the process of learning Java/Javascript, C & C++, and Go (ie. comfortable or familiar with general OOP, functions, data types, etc), but not necessarily at the level where I can efficiently solve LeetCode level questions that I would be able to in Python.
+I'm learning C++ as more of a fundamentals lesson in understanding the low(er) level processes but prefer Go in practice, and find Java to be much closer to Python in terms of difficulty, but am not quite as familiar with it as I am with Python, though I am becoming quite comfortable with the syntax of these languages.

 >#### SSTI and RCE